 The names of Southampton’s Fallen Heroes are inscribed on the walls of the Cenotaph.
 They are also on the green glass Memorial Walls located either side of the Cenotaph, which include names of the dead of the Second World War, and those who had died in subsequent conflicts.

-Councillor Sue Blatchford, Mayor of Southampton, will be telling the story of The Cenotaph which will also be shared on Council social media channels on the anniversary.
+Councillor Sue Blatchford, Mayor of Southampton, tells the story of The Cenotaph in this film, created especially to mark the 100 years anniversary.